tylim88/FirelordJS/README.md

 - Has the lowest learning curve (API is nearly identical to the original API).
 - Has the lowest technical debt (easy to revert to the official API).
-- Offer truly and most generic type safe solutions.
+- Offer truly and most generic type safety solutions.
 - Offer effortless solutions for [Firestore quirks](https://firelordjs.com/highlights/about).
 - **Is the only library capable of [typing against](https://firelordjs.com/highlights/query_rule_typing) Firestore limitations**.
 - Has the [smallest](https://firelordjs.com/minified_size) package size.